wayanjimmy/notebook/content/talks/stop-saying-i-know=exactly-what-you-feel.md

+---
+title: "Stop Saying I Know Exactly What You Feel"
+metaTitle: "Stop Saying I Know Exactly What You Feel"
+metaDescription: "Stop Saying I Know Exactly What You Feel"
+---

 Socioliogist **Charles Derber** describes this tendency as “conversational narcissism.”
 Often subtle and unconscious, it’s the desire to take over a conversation, to do most of talking, and to turn the focus of the exchange to yourself.

 There are 2 responses in conversation: